ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This article presents a computer-vision platform for continuously measuring crop growth and greenhouse production conditions.
+          This article presents a computer-vision platform for monitoring crop growth and greenhouse conditions.
         </p>
       </div>